mobxjs/mobx/docs/README.md

 * Verbose, boilerplated actions that alter state using unwieldy database query like constructions.
 * Clever constructions that allows you to 'mutate' immutable data.
-* Data subscriptions, cursors, lensens or higher order components; in short any construction to configure how views should be kept in sync with the applicaiton state.
+* Data subscriptions, cursors, lenses or higher order components; in short any construction to configure how views should be kept in sync with the application state.

 ## How does it work?